 Tympanic cavity and Eustachian Tube – Pressure Equalization

-Another feature that is commonly seen is the shadow of the tympanic cavity; this is where the Eustachian tube is located.
+Another feature that is commonly seen in normal ear anatomy is the shadow of the tympanic cavity; this is where the Eustachian tube is located.
 This is in the anterior-inferior portion of the eardrum.
 For the eardrum to vibrate properly from sound waves, the pressure on both sides of the eardrum most be the same.
 This is accomplished by the eustachian tube which connects the middle ear to the posterior nasal cavity.

 Eustachian tube and pressure equalization